rbisdorff/Digraph3/docSphinx/tutorial.rst

     Cf 'Comfort'
     Scale = (Decimal('0.00'), Decimal('100.00'))
     Weight = 0.111
-    Threshold veto : 80.00 + 0.00x ; percentile:  0.905
     Threshold ind : 10.00 + 0.00x ; percentile:  0.095
     Threshold pref : 20.00 + 0.00x ; percentile:  0.286
+    Threshold veto : 80.00 + 0.00x ; percentile:  0.905
     ...

-On the *Costs* criterion, 10% of the performance differences are considered insignificant and 14.3% below the preference discrimination threshold.
-On the qualitative *Comfort* criterion, we observe again 10% of insignificant performance differences.
-Due to the imprecision in the subjective grading, we notice here 28.6% of performance differences below the preference discrimination threshold.
-Furthermore, 10% of the performance differences are judged *considerably large*, ie 80% and more of satisfaction differences triggering in fact a veto situation.
-Same information is available for all other criteria.
+On the *Costs* criterion, 9.5% of the performance differences are considered insignificant and 14.3% below the preference discrimination threshold (lines 6-7).
+On the qualitative *Comfort* criterion, we observe again 9.5% of insignificant performance differences (line 11).
+Due to the imprecision in the subjective grading, we notice here 28.6% of performance differences below the preference discrimination threshold (line 12).
+Furthermore, 100.0 - 90.5 = 9.5% of the performance differences are judged *considerably large* (line 13); 80% and more of satisfaction differences triggering in fact a veto situation.
+Same information is available for all the other criteria.

 A colorful comparison of all the performances is shown by the **heatmap** statistics, illustrating the respective quantile class of each performance.
 As the set of potential alternatives is tiny, we choose here a classification into performance quintiles:
     >>> t.showHTMLPerformanceHeatmap(colorLevels=5)